 Not enough hours in the day?
 Make the most of them….

-Many college students have very busy schedules and the pressure of being academically successful can be great, so being able to manage your time is essential!
+Between classes, studying, student organizations, other extracurricular involvement, and personal priorities, being able to manage your time while in college is essential!
 In fact, according to a GatorWell survey, 79% of UF students reported that effectively managing their time was “very important” to their academic success.
 Indeed, learning how to manage your time helps increase productivity and reduces procrastination, both of which can improve academic success.
 So how do you turn this knowledge into action?